 Light attack aircraft

-The light attack aircraft was launched at the Farnborough International Airshow held at Farnborough Airport, UK, in July 2018.
+The light attack aircraft was unveiled at the Farnborough International Airshow held at Farnborough Airport, UK, in July 2018.
 It is designed primarily to replace the combat proven L-159 Alca aircraft and address the multi-role fighter requirements of the air forces across the globe.

 The aircraft is tailored to support close air support, border patrolling, counter insurgency (COIN), search-and-rescue, and reconnaissance missions.

-The F/A-259’s design is based on the L-159 Alca light subsonic attack jet and advanced trainer.
+F/A-259 Striker aircraft design and development F/A-259’s design is based on the L-159 Alca light subsonic attack jet and advanced trainer.
 It will feature a low-mounted wing configuration and its wet wing design will provide superior manoeuvrability and range.
 The aircraft will integrate a conventional tail configuration with a single vertical stabiliser.

 The design allows for take-off from unpaved airstrips and rough runways, enabling the aircraft to perform missions in adverse conditions.